GUSTAVE NIEBAUM IS BORN

 The great chateau at Inglenook is finished.

-Inglenook wine is served at the White House to
+Inglenook wine is served to President Benjamin Harrison

 He will live eight more years, working as President of the Alaska Commercial Company.